Stretch Your Yen: Budget Tips for Women Working in Japan

 1. Pack your own obento

 Let me preface this by saying: I don’t like cooking.
 The fact that we have to come up with new meals every day is just such a drag!
-However, by tracking my expenses for a couple months I realized that I dropped almost ¥5,000 a week on lunches and snacks bought throughout the workweek.
+However, by tracking my expenses for a couple of months I realized that I dropped almost ¥5,000 a week on lunches and snacks bought throughout the workweek.
 That is ¥20,000 per month!

-My lazy-but-effective method for cutting costs: Sunday afternoon food prep.
-I whip up big batches of two or three foods that keep well (such as chili, grilled veggies, stir fries and curry), along with a bunch of rice.
+My lazy but effective method for cutting costs: Sunday afternoon food prep.
+I whip up big batches of two or three foods that keep well (such as chili, grilled veggies, stir-fries and curry), along with a bunch of rice.
 Voila’, bento ingredients and evening meals done in just over an hour.
 Just wash out and pack your bento box the previous night, and you are good to go for most of the week.
 You can also do this with salads, soups, and even sandwiches.
 Not only do you save money, but it’s also healthier than buying your lunch outside.